Aubameyang reveals Malaria diagnosis after being left out of Arsenal squad for Slavia Prague showdown | Goal.com

 Aubameyang missed the Gunners' 3-0 Premier League win over Sheffield United at the weekend, with the club subsequently revealing that the striker has been struggling with illness.

-The 31-year-old was committed from Mikel Arteta's plans once again on Thursday, and took to social media before the second leg tie in the Czech Republic to explain his absence.
+The 31-year-old was omitted from Mikel Arteta's plans once again on Thursday, and took to social media before the second leg tie in the Czech Republic to explain his absence.

 What's been said?